Cannery Row Magazine

 Psychiatric professionals are taught that people with a mental illness must be brought into 'care'.
 They reassure parents and partners that all is well.
 Nothing could be further from the truth.
 Here is the dark, very real issue of abduction.

-All sense of personal power and dignity are erased from people when, based on the lies of others, they can be turned in through 911 calls; have their voice taken away; are brutalized while being apprehended by the police, are handcuffed and shoved into the locked backseats of police cruisers like criminals; are forced into lockup confinement in hospital psych wards where their personal belongings are stripped away from them; have to wear cold cotton gowns and slippers and walk in cheerless hallways forced into silence; are threatened to be tranquilized and abandoned in solitary confinement cells without toilets if they cause any disturbance, however minor - not even one cry of pain of any kind must slip out, or a gang of blue-gloved nurses will subdue them to finish the job.
+All sense of personal power and dignity are erased from people when, based on the lies of others, they can be turned in through 911 calls; have their voice taken away; are brutalized while being apprehended by the police, are handcuffed and shoved into the locked backseats of police cruisers like criminals; are forced into lockup confinement in hospital psych wards where their personal belongings are stripped away from them; have to wear thin cotton gowns and slippers while pacing cheerless hallways and being forced into silence; are threatened to be tranquilized and abandoned in solitary confinement cells without toilets if they cause any disturbance, however minor - not even one cry of pain or anguish of any kind must slip out or a gang of blue-gloved nurses will subdue them to finish the job.

 Psych wards are cruel, emotional pressure cookers.
 Not surprisingly, this dark reality fails to ever appear in psychiatric textbooks.
 Sadly, the trauma of being forced to enter a psych ward can make a new patient appear sicker than ever and medical treatment is decided accordingly.
 Any legitimate ‘discomfort’ a patient shows from their harsh apprehension is met with this claim from the staff, “It’s only in your head!” even when multiple bruises are clearly visible all over their bodies!